nfeliccia/showcase_text_mining/README.md

 ### Dataclass

-It might be tempting to either store the date information found from regex searches
+It might be tempting to either store the date information found from regex searches in a dictionary or tuple.
+Instead, I created a unique dataclass called ``NicDate`` which inherits from the python ``dict`` class.
+Being a class, it also has a method for determining the largest day of the month (30 days hath September, April, June and November, etc.) which is used in validation logic.

+### Challenges

+This data was deliberately made to be challenging.